 There is nothing wrong with honey that has crystallized; in fact, it’s a sign that you have raw honey.
 However, sometimes you prefer a liquid honey rather than a solid honey.
 That’s when knowing how to decrystallize honey and still keep it raw comes in handy.

 There are several ways to make crystallized honey liquid again.
-The best method depends on if your honey is in glass or plastic, how much honey you want to decrystallize and why you want to decrystallize it.
+The best method depends on if your honey is in a glass or plastic container, how much honey you want to decrystallize, and why you want to decrystallize it.

 Why Does Honey Crystallize?

-Before we get to how to decrystallize honey, let’s chat about why honey crystallizes in the first place…and why the honey crystallizing is actually one sign of quality honey.
+Before we get to how to decrystallize honey, let’s chat about why honey crystallizes in the first place…and honey crystallization is actually one sign of quality honey.

 Honey is a super saturation sugar solution.
 It’s about 70% sugar and less than 20% water which means it has way more sugar molecules than the water molecules can hold.
-When the sugar crystallized it separates from the water and the crystals start stacking on top of each other.
-Eventually the crystals will spread throughout the honey and the entire jar of honey will be thick or crystallized.
+When the sugar crystallizes, water separates from the sugars and tiny crystals start stacking on top of each other.
+Eventually the crystals will spread throughout the honey and the entire jar of honey will be or crystallized or in a semi-solid state.
+This is a natural process that will eventually happen to all raw honey.

 Sometimes the crystals will be quite large and sometimes they are small.
 The faster the honey crystallizes the finer the crystals will be.
-Crystallized honey will be lighter that liquid honey.
+Crystallized honey will be lighter than honey in it’s liquid state.

-How fast honey crystallizes depends on several things such as what pollen the bees collected, how the honey was processed and the temperature the honey is stored at.
+Honey will crystallize at different rates depending on several things such as what pollen the bees collected, how the honey was processed and the temperature the honey is stored at.
 If the bees collected alfalfa, clover, cotton, dandelion, mesquite, or mustard the honey will crystallize sooner than if the bees collected maple, tupelo, and blackberry.
-Maple, tupelo and blackberry honey have more fructose than glucose and the fructose crystallizes slower.
+Maple, tupelo and blackberry honey has more fructose molecules than glucose molecules and the fructose crystallizes slower.

-Most store bought honey will have been heated to 145F for 30 minutes or 160F or just a minute and then quickly cooled.
+Most store bought honey will have been heated to high temperatures, usually 145F for 30 minutes or 160F or just a minute and then quickly cooled.
 The heating kills any yeast that can cause fermentation and insures that the honey won’t crystallize on the shelves.
 However, it also destroys most of the beneficial enzymes.
+Also, many times store bought honey has a small amount of corn syrup added to it which also delays the crystallization of the honey and it does not have to be disclosed on the list of ingredients.

-Lastly, honey will crystallize faster when it’s stored between 50-59F.
+Lastly, honey will crystallize faster in cooler temperatures, under 59F.
 This means that it’s not a good idea to store honey in the refrigerator.
 Honey is best stored at temperatures above 77F to avoid crystallization.
 The crystals will dissolve at between 95 -104F, however, anything about 104F will destroy the beneficial enzymes.

 How to Prevent Honey from Crystallizing